KILTprotocol/sdk-js/docs/getting-started.md

 ### 6.2.
 Verify presentation

-When verifying the claimer's message, the verifier checks that 3 important requirements are met:
+When verifying the claimer's message, the verifier checks that three important requirements are met:

 - The credential is valid, i.e. it has been registered to the public ledger, has not been revoked, and the data has not been tampered with.
 - The attester who registered the credential is one that this verifier trusts.